2023 Most Popular Other Interdisciplinary Studies Bachelor's Degree Schools in Ohio

 While working on their Bachelor's Degree, other interdisciplinary studies majors at UC Clermont College accumulate an average of around $30,901 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $126.

-A rank of #3 on this year’s list means University of Cincinnati - Blue Ash College is a great place for other multi/interdisciplinary studies students working on their bachelor’s degree.
-Located in the large suburb of Blue Ash, UC Blue Ash College is a public school with a moderately-sized student population.
+The in-demand bachelor’s degree programs at University of Cincinnati - Blue Ash College helped the school earn the #3 place on this year’s ranking of the most popular other multi/interdisciplinary studies schools in Ohio.
+Located in the large suburb of Blue Ash, UC Blue Ash College is a public college with a moderately-sized student population.

 Women make up 48% of the other interdisciplinary studies majors at the school.